 The exact cause of MIS-C is not known yet, but it appears to be an excessive immune response related to COVID-19.
 Many children with MIS-C have had a recent infection with the COVID-19 virus.
 Some may have a current infection with the virus.

 Children diagnosed with MIS-C are often between the ages of 5 and 11 years old.
 But cases are reported among children ages 1 to 15.
 A few cases have also happened in older kids and in babies.

 MIS-C is thought to be a complication of COVID-19.
 Without early diagnosis and treatment, MIS-C can lead to severe problems with vital organs, such as the heart.
 In rare cases, MIS-C could result in permanent damage or even death.

-In the U.S., the Pfizer-BioNTech COVID-19 vaccine is now available to people age 12 and older.
-A vaccine can prevent you or your child from getting the COVID-19 virus.
+In the U.S., the Pfizer-BioNTech COVID-19 vaccine is now available to people age 5 and older.
+A vaccine can prevent you or your child from getting or spreading the COVID-19 virus.
 If you or your child gets COVID-19, a COVID-19 vaccine could or prevent you or your child from becoming seriously ill.
-Also, if you and your child have been fully vaccinated, you and your child can return to many activities you may not have been able to do because of the pandemic — including not wearing a mask or social distancing — except where required by a rule or law.
+Also, if you and your child have been fully vaccinated, you and your child can more safely return to many activities you may not have been able to do because of the pandemic.

 - Keep hands clean.
 Wash hands often with soap and water for at least 20 seconds.
 If soap and water aren't available, use a hand sanitizer that contains at least 60% alcohol.

 - Avoid people who are sick.
 In particular, avoid people who are coughing, sneezing or showing other signs that indicate they might be sick and contagious.

 - Avoid touching your nose, eyes and mouth.
 Urge your child to follow your lead and avoid touching the face.

 - Cover your mouth with a tissue or your elbow when you sneeze or cough.
 You and your child should practice covering your mouths when you sneeze or cough to avoid spreading germs.